toxicity1985/atoum-documentation/source/en/option_cli.rst

 -ulr / --use-light-report
 =========================

-This option allows you to reduce the output generated by atoum.
+This option lets youv reduce the output generated by atoum.

 .. code-block:: shell